centrifugal/centrifuge/_examples/document_sync/readme.md

 This example demonstrates a real-time document synchronization.

+Note, this example assumes that conflicts are resolved during transaction on server side and only committed updates are sent in real-time.
+This still differs from CRDT approach and offline-first applications.

-To achieve it we are using a helper class RealTimeDocument – we delegate Centrifuge Subscription to it, also a function to load the document and its version.
+To achieve it we are using a helper class `RealTimeDocument` – we delegate Centrifuge Subscription to it, also a function to load the document and its version.
 Subscription channel must uniquely correlate with the document we want to sync.

 We also provide a couple of additional functions to apply real-time updates to the current document version and compare versions (to ensure we are not applying non-actual real-time updates to the state).